Jack Nance: Alcoholism

-It is unknown when Nance's alcoholism began, but Lynch recalled that during the filming of Eraserhead, he would send Nance "back to his dressing room to sleep off the booze.
-He'd get drunk and sometimes end up sleeping in vacant lots."
+It is unknown when Nance's alcoholism began.
+Lynch recalled that, during the filming of Eraserhead, he would send Nance "back to his dressing room to sleep off the booze" and that Nance would "get drunk and sometimes end up sleeping in vacant lots".
 Lynch claimed that he once had to drive Nance to the emergency room for a distended abdomen.

-Lynch gave Nance the incidental role of Nefud in Dune (1984).
-The minor role afforded Nance a lot of spare time during filming in Mexico City, much of which he spent drinking.
+He later gave Nance a small role in Dune (1984), which afforded Nance a lot of spare time during filming in Mexico City, much of which he spent drinking.

-In 1986, while filming Blue Velvet, Nance told the newly sober Dennis Hopper that if he did not help him, he would jump from the window.
-Hopper traveled back to Los Angeles with Nance, tempting him with alcohol and drugs.
-When the two arrived, Hopper checked Nance into a rehabilitation centre, where Nance went cold turkey.
-Nance met Van Dyke there and the two began a relationship, with Nance believing he could help her, in turn, become clean.

-Nance started drinking again in 1993, after a depressive episode following Van Dyke's death, and suffered two strokes from 1995 to 1996.
-He was cast in the film Joyride (1997) but sent home after one day of filming due to drunkenness on set.
+In 1986, while filming Blue Velvet, Nance told the newly sober Dennis Hopper to help him or he would jump from a window.
+Hopper traveled back to Los Angeles with Nance, pretending to tempt him with alcohol and drugs, then checked Nance into a rehabilitation centre when they arrived.
+Nance then went cold turkey.
+He started drinking again in 1993, after a depressive episode following his wife's suicide, and suffered two strokes from 1995 to 1996.
+He joined the cast of the film Joyride (1997) but was sent home after one day due to drunkenness on set.

-Kelly Jean Van Dyke's suicide

-Nance's wife Kelly Jean Van Dyke died by suicide on November 17, 1991.
-Nance, who was in Bass Lake, California, filming Meatballs 4 at the time, called her to tell her that he was thinking of leaving her due to her drug and alcohol abuse.
-She threatened to kill herself if he hung up on her, and at that moment, a lightning storm in Bass Lake knocked out the phone lines.
-Nance and the director, Bobby Logan, found a deputy sheriff who contacted the Los Angeles Police Department.
-They broke in and found that she had hanged herself.
-Nance claimed she was four months pregnant.

 Death

-On December 29, 1996, Nance lunched with friends Leo Bulgarini and Catherine Case.
-Nance had a visible "crescent-shaped bruise" under his eye; and, when asked about it, he relayed to them a story about a brawl outside a Winchell's Donuts store that morning.
-He went home, complaining of a headache.

-Nance had developed a subdural hematoma, resulting in his death the following morning.
-Bulgarini found his body on the bathroom floor of his apartment in South Pasadena, California, later that day.
-An autopsy revealed that his blood alcohol content was 0.24% at the time of his death.
-His death was initially ruled as resulting from blunt force trauma.
+On December 29, 1996, Nance had lunch with friends Leo Bulgarini and Catherine Case, who asked him why he had a "crescent-shaped bruise" under his eye; he admitted that he had been involved in a fight outside a Winchell's Donuts store that morning.
+He then went home, complaining of a headache.
+He died the following morning, nine days after turning 53, at his apartment in South Pasadena, California.
+Bulgarini found his body on the bathroom floor.
+It was revealed that he had developed a subdural hematoma from the fight, with blunt force trauma listed as his cause of death.
+An autopsy also showed that his blood alcohol content was 0.24% at the time of his death.